 Achievements and awards

 Our Leave No Trace program was established to educate CPM’s workforce regarding appropriate, responsible and safe recreational behaviour.
-CPM partnered with not for profit organisation Leave No Trace Australia for the program, which has been successful in building knowledge and awareness among employees and contractors on how to act responsibly during their recreational time.
-Results have included a reduction in the amount of litter, fishing incidents and altercations in nearby towns.
+CPM partnered with not for profit organisation Leave No Trace Australia in 2010.
+The program was successful in building knowledge and awareness among employees and contractors on how to act responsibly during their recreational time.

-The Leave No Trace program was a finalist for the Department of Mines and Petroleum 2012 Golden Gecko Award for Environmental Excellence, Australian Mining Prospect Award, and for the Department of Environment and Conservation 2012 WA Environment Awards in the category “Corporate Business Leading by Example”.
-This program has helped CPM meet its objectives of engaging with employees and contractors on environmental responsibility, and driving improved environmental performance.
+The Leave No Trace program was a finalist for the Department of Mines and Petroleum 2012 Golden Gecko Award for Environmental Excellence, Australian Mining Prospect Award, and for the Department of Environment and Conservation 2012 WA Environment Awards in the category ‘Corporate Business Leading by Example’.